-Cambridge Partners (we, us, our) complies with the New Zealand Privacy Act 1993 (“the act”) and if applicable, the European Union’s General Data Protection Regulations, when dealing with personal information.
+Cambridge Partners (we, us, our) complies with the Privacy Act 2020 (“the Act”) and if applicable, the European Union’s General Data Protection Regulations, when dealing with personal information.
 Personal information is information about an identifiable individual (a natural person).

 This policy sets out how we will collect, use, disclose and protect your personal information.